Maryland Traffic Lawyer

 - Suspension (at 8 points) or revocation (at 12 points) of your driver’s license.

 To help you avoid these consequences, contact a qualified traffic lawyer in Maryland.
-Attorney Colleen Kirby is a criminal defense lawyer handling this type of charges of driving while suspended, driving without insurance, and driving without registrations.
+Attorney Colleen Kirby is a criminal defense lawyer handling this type of charges of driving while suspended, driving without insurance, and driving without registration.
 These apparently minor traffic violations can have major repercussions.
 With representation from a skilled Maryland traffic lawyer, you can build a strong defense to minimize the impact a driving without insurance charge has on your life.

 Please call for a FREE consultation (410) 441-5005